Brenda309/Brenda309/README.md

  <h2 align="center">Hi there 👋, I am Brenda.</h2>

-<p>I'm a passionate Full Stack Developer.
+<p>I'm a passionate Full-stack Developer.
 I spend some of my spare time reading books about algorithms and share what I learn on social media.</p>

 ## 🙋‍♂️ About Me